Václav Tomášek

-Václav Jan Křtitel Tomášek (in German: Wenzel Johann Tomaschek; 17 April 1774, Skuteč, Bohemia – 3 April 1850, Prague) was an Austrian-Bohemian, by other accounts a Czech composer and music teacher.
+Václav Jan Křtitel Tomášek (Wenzel Johann Tomaschek; 1774 – 1850) was an Austrian-Bohemian, by other accounts a Czech composer and music teacher.
 He was known as the Musical Pope of Prague.

 In the words of Kenneth Delong, “Highly opinionated, often sarcastic and projecting a sense of his own importance, Tomášek's memoirs also reveal him to be deeply concerned about all things artistic and intellectual: a man of courage and idealism, unflinching in his pursuit of truth in music and in life.”

 Life

+Václav Tomášek was born in 1774.

 As a pianist, he was an autodidact, becoming one of the most important piano teachers of Prague for a century.
 Tomášek studied violin and singing with Wolf.
 Until 1824 he worked as a piano teacher in aristocratic families.
 Afterwards he created a considerable school of music; among its most well-known pupils were Jan Voříšek, Alexander Dreyschock, Johann Friedrich Kittl and Eduard Hanslick.
 Tomášek made the acquaintance of Beethoven, and also of Goethe, whose poems he set.
 He maintained correspondence with the Polish pianist and composer Maria Agata Szymanowska.
 His autobiography was published in German, as well as in a Czech translation.
-He lived at number 15 Tomášská Street in Prague - the building bears a memorial plaque to him in Czech and German.
+He lived at number 15 Tomášská Street in Prague.
+The building bears a memorial plaque to him in Czech and German.